Nine Bar

 • price 1 of 4

-This speakeasy-esque space—a vacuous room, lined with booths and sprinkled with tables and chairs—is a nightly respite for local artists.
-The tater tots and mac and cheese are greasy must-haves, and you should wash ’em down with $6 draft beers from the likes of Dovetail, Maplewood and Off Color.
+Why we love it: This speakeasy-esque space—a vacuous room, lined with booths and sprinkled with tables and chairs—has been a nightly respite for local artists for more than two decades in East Pilsen.
+The mac and cheese and tater tots (which you can get loaded Sloppy Joe-style during weekend brunch, topped with nacho cheese, pickled onions and giardiniera) are greasy must-haves, and you should wash ’em down with $6 draft beers from the likes of Dovetail, Maplewood and Off Color.

 • Cocktail bars